alcionai/corso/website/blog/2023-04-24-backup-frequency.md

 ---
 slug: how-often-should-you-run-microsoft-365-backups
 title: "How often should you run Microsoft 365 backups?"
-description: "On the ideal cadence for backups"
+description: "On the ideal cadence for backups.
+The ideal frequency of backups should be a business-level decision - what RPO are you aiming for, any technical considerations will probably be secondary."
 authors: nica
 tags: [corso, microsoft 365, backups, best practices]
 date: 2023-04-24